-Fitness trackers have been one of the top trends of 2016, with more set to come over the next few years.
-With updates, more functions, and more widespread use, we certainly haven’t seen the last of them.
+Fitness trackers and smartwatches are a hot selling item and this is unlikely to change over the next few years.
+With updates, more functions and more widespread use, we certainly haven’t seen the last of them.

 Essential reading: Top fitness trackers for kids

 Trackers for children may not yet be as commonplace as they are for adults, but perhaps they should be.
 The percentage of kids with obesity in America has more than tripled since the 1970s.
 Today, about one in five school-aged children is obese.

 Create a sense of achievement